miguelbgomes/DSTM-Atomic-RMI/README.md

 # DSTM-Atomic-RMI
-DSTM (https://github.com/ardubois/DSTM) + Atomic RMI port
+DSTM (https://github.com/ardubois/DSTM) + including new Atomic RMI version

 To run all benchmarks, use the following command: